Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 \subsection{General connection}

 The Levi-Civita connection is uniquely determined by being both metric compatible and torsion free.
 It seems that the space-time we inhabit fulfills these two conditions to an excellent approximation.
 Nevertheless, it is interesting to relax these constraints and to study more general connections.
 Usually this is done in order to understand and constrain alternative theories of gravitation in more detail.
 For us the purpose is different: We are interested in constraining the form of the effective action for matter fields and to derive conservation-type relations.
 A very interesting possibility to this end is to study the quantum field theory in a geometry characterized by a general affine connection and to take functional derivatives of the quantum effective action with respect to the connection field.
+For modern introductions to non-Riemannian geometry see refs.\ \cite{Ortin:2015hya, Blagojevic:2002du, Grensing:2013leq}.

-\paragraph{Parallel transport.} As a starting point for the definition of a covariant derivative one may take the notion of a parallel transport.
+\paragraph*{Parallel transport.} As a starting point for the definition of a covariant derivative one may take the notion of a parallel transport.
 The rule is here that a vector field $U^\mu(x)$ counts as parallelly displaced from a position $x^\mu$ to $x^\mu+dx^\mu$ when it changes by

 The square bracket on the right hand side contains two terms.
 The first is a geometric part proportional to the affine connection $\Gamma^{\phantom{\mu}\rho}_{\mu\phantom{\rho}\sigma}(x)$ which generalizes the Levi-Civita connection.
 For the second term we take the field $U^\rho$ to have the (momentum or mass) scaling dimension or conformal weight $\Delta_{U}$.
 The {\it Weyl gauge field} $B_\mu(x)$ performs an additional local scaling of the field $U^\rho(x)$.
 In contrast to the first term in \eqref{eq:parallelDisplacement}, the second term or dilatation term is also present for scalar fields $\varphi(x)$ when they have a non-vanishing scaling dimension $\Delta_\varphi$ and when the Weyl gauge field $B_\mu(x)$ is non-vanishing.